 Are you unsure if your kid will like it?
 Contact us to book a tryout session call 8322 1788

 Frequently Asked Questions

 Trial classes are also available.
-For more information please email us on [email protected]
+For more information please email us at firstname.lastname@example.org

 Where do I sign up?

 Before you come into the class, you need to register your child.
 You can do so by calling us on 8322 1788 or you can also register online

 I'm unsure if my kid will like the classes, can I book a trial class?